no alt text

 Experience

 Stop by the ‘Cheesewring’ and the ‘Hurlers’ on this easy, circular 4-mile walk that starts from the (free) car park in the village of Minions.
 It also takes in beautiful scenery, archaeological sites and mining and quarrying ruins.
-See the route online here.
+It starts in

 Price: Free